CenterForOpenScience/OSFDocs/docs/projects/overview.rst

 -----------------------------------
 In the top right of the "Overview" page are the privacy buttons, the "Forks" button, and the ellipsis button.

-Contributors see the privacy settings, the "Forks" button and the ellipsis button.
+Contributors always see the privacy settings, the "Forks" button, and the ellipsis button.

 If the project is public, non-contributors see the "Public" setting, the "Forks" button, and the ellipsis button.